Pharmacy Board of Australia - Internships

 Intern training program

 The Board’s Registration standard: Supervised practice arrangements outlines that for graduates of an approved pharmacy program of study, the period of supervised practice must include satisfactory completion of an accredited intern training program.
-This also applies to overseas qualified pharmacists who are required to complete a full internship and to graduates of a substantially equivalent program of study.
+This applied to graduates of programs of study approved by the Board for provisional registration and also applies to overseas qualified pharmacists who are required to complete a full internship and to graduates of a substantially equivalent program of study.

 The Board has authorised the Australian Pharmacy Council (APC) to accredit intern training programs in Australia.
 A list of the accredited programs is published on the APC website.
 In addition to applying to the Board for provisional registration and approval of supervised practice, an intern must select an accredited intern training program and lodge an enrolment application with the relevant provider of the program.